michael-kricheldorf/flare-forecast.github.io-wiki/Working-with-Constrained-Gateways.md

 Here are some tips for working with constrained gateways, such as gateways with unstable internet connections or internet connections over LoRa:

+* Heavy traffic on the LoRa interface can take the whole LoRa network down.

 * Disable all unnecessary network traffic on the constrained interfaces (i.e., USB modem and LoRa radio interfaces).

 * Turn off automatic (i.e., unattended) operating system updates.